doemser/dead-simple-react/README.md

 ### Leaving that bloat at home.

-Dead simple examples to learn how to love react.
+Dead simple, advanced examples to learn how to love react.

 ---